-Manager – Maggie Bonnell whose role is to oversee all activities, supervise the staff, ensure that the charity’s direction of travel is consistent with its aims and purpose, report back to the Turustees and to keep the funding coming in.
+Manager – Maggie Bonnell whose role is to oversee all activities, supervise the staff, ensure that the charity’s direction of travel is consistent with its aims and purpose, report back to the Trustees and do her best to keep the funding coming in.

 Assistant Manager – David Clifford whose role is assist the manager as required.
-He has responsibility for all the social groups that we hold in the Avenue Church in Newton Abbot and is the line manager of the Wellbeing Coordinators and Wellbeing Link Workers
+He has responsibility for all the social groups that we hold in the Avenue Church in Newton Abbot.

-Hospital Discharge Coordinator and Carer Lead -Rosemary Newman who works out of Newton Abbot Hospital spending time with patients and ensuring that they have the support necessary to ensure that they have a safe discharge from hospital.
+Hospital Discharge Coordinator– Shannon Didlick who works out of Newton Abbot Hospital spending time with patients and ensuring that they have the support necessary to ensure that they have a safe discharge from hospital.
 This can include making sure that the patients have all the benefits to which they are entitled and that their carers have the support they need to care for their loved ones on their return home.
-She also runs a monthly carers support group for the family carer where they can get advice, information and understanding.

-Transport Coordinator– Ian Whyte whose role is to take responsibility for our 3 wheelchair accessible vehicles and deploy volunteer drivers to take patients to medical appointments and social activities in their own cars or one of our vehicles.
+Transport Coordinator– Andy Gould, whose role is to take responsibility for our 4 wheelchair accessible vehicles and deploy volunteer drivers to take patients to medical appointments and social activities in their own cars or one of our vehicles.
 He works alongside….

 Bus Coordinator – Marilyn Brooks whose role is to organise trips out in our minibuses.
 Each trip employs a trained volunteer driver and a courier whose role is to take care of the safety of the passengers.